akpetty/ibtopo2016/README.md

 For some of the extra processing/plotting, the following datasets are also required:
 The daily OSI-SAF ice type data: http://saf.met.no/p/ice/ The nearest coastline proximity data: http://oceancolor.gsfc.nasa.gov/DOCS/DistFromCoast/.

+which have been included in the data link given above, along with the DMS image used in figure 3.

 Note also that Python 2.7 was used for all processing.
 I have not tested these scripts in Python 3.